-Learn how to increase your chances of the right investor opening and even responding to your magic words today.
+Learn how to increase your chances of getting the right investor to open and respond to your email pitch today.

 Wish you had the magic words to cold pitch an email to a VC and actually get a response?

 As if balancing the daily operations of your startup or small business isn’t enough, now you have to come up with something witty and brilliant to win over a busy VC.
 No big deal, right?

 After all, if you’re trying to get the attention of a VC or investment firm, chances are you have a product or service worth bragging about — and maybe even investing in.

 Now you just need the right approach to pique the interest of a VC (or the highly-trained gatekeeper of their inbox) and take you to the next level.

 Today we break down the anatomy of the perfect cold email pitch to increase your chances of hearing back from a VC.